BDI-pathogens/OpenABM-Covid19/README.md

 Tests
 -----

+A full description of the tests run on the model can be found [here](https://github.com/p-robot/COVID19-IBM/blob/master/documentation/covid19_model.pdf).
 Tests are written using [pytest](https://docs.pytest.org/en/latest/getting-started.html) and can be run from the main project directory by calling `pytest`.
 Tests require Python 3.6 or later.
 Individual tests can be run using, for instance, `pytest tests/test_ibm.py::TestClass::test_hospitalised_zero`.
 Tests have been run against modules listed in [tests/requirements.txt](tests/requirements) in case they are to be run within a virtual environment.